 12. “Readers Guide to Transforming Mission” by Stan Nussb

 aum.
 A streamlined and organized version of the book Transforming Mission by David Jacobus Bosch.
 The original book may be the source… but I love properly organized and compiled information in simplified form.
 The Reader’s Guide is definitely worth reading.

-14. “Mission of God: Unlocking the Bible’s Grand Narrative” by Christopher J. H. Wright.
+15. “Mission of God: Unlocking the Bible’s Grand Narrative” by Christopher J. H. Wright.
 Admittedly, I don’t like long books… but here I will make an exception.
 It develops the concept that the Bible can and should be interpreted missionally… and sets a good foundation for a broader Missions Theology.
 Worth trudging through.
 Wright’s strength is the Old Testament, and he does a great job of bringing the OT into today’s missional theology (and missional hermeneutic).
-He does take a higher view of social ministry than many evangelicals… but that (I believe) is an error on the other side, not Wright.
+He does take a higher view of social ministry than many evangelicals… but I believe on that issue Wright is “in the right.”

-15. “Models of Contextual Theology” by Stephen Bevans.
+16. “Models of Contextual Theology” by Stephen Bevans.
 I think it is a great book to look at when one seeks to contextualize theology.
 That is important for anyone involved in missions.
 And frankly, since all theology is contextual (whether done well or poorly), this is good for anyone who values theology.
 It does leave a fairly large hole in that it doesn’t really address criteria for determining if a contextual theology is good (orthodox) or bad (heterodox).
 Bevans, and others, do talk about this elsewhere.
 An important follow-on, especially for Evangelicals is A. Scott Moreau’s book, “Contextualization in World Missions: Mapping and Assessing Evangelical Models.”
 Moreau’s book is a bit hard to read… but worth trudging through.